 The University of Hawaiʻi at Mānoa favorable class sizes enable professors to develop student's skills and knowledge more effectively.
 Class sizes are generally limited to 40 students for undergraduate classes, except writing-intensive classes are only 20 students and 30 students for graduate classes.

 Laulima, the University of Hawaii's course management system on the web, is used by most SOA faculty.
 Laulima enables students to acquire course materials from the web.
 Some faculty also use Laulima to collect homework and provide student feedback.
 Course evaluations are administered each semester through UH-Manoa's eCAFE system.

 Extensive Educational Programs and Offerings in Accounting

-At the graduate level, the Master of Accounting program (MAcc) provides an advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
+At the graduate level, the Master of Accounting program (MAcc) provides advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
 The 3/2 program enables a UH accounting major to earn both the BBA and the MAcc within 5 years.
 The Masters of Accounting Endowed Scholarships helps support MAcc students.
-SOA MAcc Alumni provides insights on the great success of the program.
+SOA MAcc Alumni provides insights into the great success of the program.

 The Ph.D.
 Program in Business (with an accounting emphasis) is a rigorous program that prepares students for a career as an accounting academic in teaching and research.
 SOA Requirements for Ph.D.
 Students provide insights into the program.